madanbaduwal/cv-datasets/_docs/16.Intrinsic Image Decomposition/intrinsic.md

 ---
 title: Intrinsic
-category: 16.Intrinsic
+category: 16.Intrinsic Image Decomposition
 order: 1
 ---

-## Intrinsic Images
+## Intrinsic Image Decomposition

+* Intrinsic image decomposition, which is an essential task in computer vision, aims to infer the reflectance and shading of the scene.

 [Ground-truth dataset and baseline evaluations for intrinsic image algorithms](http://www.mit.edu/~kimo/publications/intrinsic/)